steveydevey/juniper-config-melter/README.md

 # Juniper Config Melter

-A Python application that parses Juniper Junos configuration files and translates them into Mermaid.js network topology diagrams.
+A Python application that parses Juniper Junos configuration files and translates them into professional network topology diagrams using the diagrams Python library.
 This tool helps network engineers visualize their network configurations and understand the relationships between different network components.

 ## Features